The Holy Trinity (The Grand Tour): Filming and production

 Prior to the filming of The Grand Tour, Clarkson, Hammond, and May presented BBC Two motoring programme Top Gear, with Wilman handling the executive production.
 In March 2015, it was reported that Clarkson had come under fire by the BBC for entering an altercation with Top Gear producer Oisin Tymon while filming for the show.
 The BBC chose not to renew Clarkson's contract after news of the altercation came to light.
 Hammond, May, and Wilman also left the programme afterward.
 Later in the year, the four signed a deal with Amazon to have an Amazon Video original series.
 Amazon CEO Jeff Bezos had described the deal as "very, very, very expensive" during an interview with The Daily Telegraph.
 After the deal was made, the four also created their own production company, named W. Chump and Sons.

-"The Holy Trinity" marks Jeremy Clarkson's return to presenting since his departure from the BBC.
+"The Holy Trinity" marked Jeremy Clarkson's return to presenting since his departure from the BBC.
 Filming for the arrival in California and the studio recordings took place on 25 September 2016.
 Amazon had enabled a sweepstakes in July for customers to enter in order to get tickets for the tent recording of the episode.
 Though acting as the show's first episode to be aired, it was the second episode to have its studio recordings filmed; studio recordings for "Operation Desert Stumble", the second episode, were filmed in Johannesburg, South Africa earlier on 25 July.
 In October, it was revealed that the opening scene for the episode cost £2.5 million (equivalent to $3.2 million) to make, making it the most expensive scene made in television history.
 Production of the episode was handled by Clarkson, Hammond, May, and Wilman's independent production company W. Chump & Sons.
 Similar to Top Gear, Wilman served as the executive producer.
 The episode is presented, at maximum, in 4K Ultra HD, running at 23.98 frames per second with HDR.